Luigian/Ft_Printf/README.md

 # Ft_Printf
 ### 42 School Project

-This projects is about re-building the printf function with most of its functionality by using only other self-built functions based on the C standard library.
+This project is about re-building the printf function with most of its functionality by using only other self-built functions based on the C standard library.

 ft_printf writes output to stdout according to a format and returns the number of characters printed or a negative number in case of error.